IBM/TabFormer/README.md

 (X) represents the versions which code is tested on.

-These can be installed using pip by running :
+These can be installed using yaml by running :
 ```
-pip install -r requirements.txt
+conda env create -f setup.yml
 ```
 ---